Charquicán

 In Peru, fish charqui is used, usually Guitarra fish.
 It is typically consumed during Easter.
-The fish stew is combined with dice potatoes, served with a side of white rice and sometimes chickpeas.
+The fish stew is combined with diced potatoes and served with a side of white rice and sometimes chickpeas.

 Origins

 The word "charquicán," from charquikanka, is thought to be a Quechua word meaning "stew with ch'arki".
 An alternative theory posits that it is a hybrid word of the Quechua ch'arki and the Mapudungun cancan (dried roasted meat).

 This dish was commonly eaten by merchants travelling between the port of Arica and the mines of Potosí and by peasants travelling with herds of livestock.
 Later, in the times of the Chilean War of Independence, the Charquicán cuyano was a frequently eaten by the soldiers of the Army of the Andes.